eu-digital-identity-wallet/eudi-lib-android-iso18013-data-transfer/README.md

 7. `TransferEvent.Disconnected`: The devices are disconnected.
 8. `TransferEvent.Error`: An error occurred.
 Get the `Throwable` error from `event.error`.

-To receive events from the `TransferManager`, you must attach a `TransferEvent.Listener` to it:
+To receive events from the `TransferManager`, you must attach a `TransferEvent.Listener` to it.
 The following example demonstrates how to implement a `TransferEvent.Listener` and attach it to the transfer manager.